kungfoo/falcon-bms-callbacker/README.md

 ## What about when I change the key bindings?

-`falcon-bms-callbacker` will watch your keyfile for changes and reload it automatically.
+`falcon-bms-callbacker` will watch your keyfile for changes and reload it automatically (it might take a few seconds to detect).

 ## What if I want to listen on a different port?